hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 # Live Demo

 ???
 **Let's do a short demo!
-I'm going to show you how easy it can be to provision infrastructure in GCP.
+I'm going to show you how easy it can be to provision infrastructure in AWS.
 I'll do the demo on one of the lab workstations that you'll be using for this training.**

 **This is a workstation just like the ones you'll be using for today's workshops.
 I'm going to run a terraform apply command to build out the lab environment.
 We're actually cheating a little bit here, as we prebaked most of the environment before class to save us some time.
 Just like your favorite cooking show!**

 **You can see the results of the Terraform run here in my terminal window.
 This output is showing me the URL of the application server I just built.
-And if we pop over here to the GCP portal you'll see all of the different parts of my lab environment.**
+And if we pop over here to the AWS portal you'll see all of the different parts of my lab environment.**

 **This is Infrastructure as code.
 By the end of today's training you'll be able to create your own infrastructure using Terraform.**